rayonlabs/G.O.D/README.md

 > Distributed intelligence for LLM and diffusion model training.
 Where the world's best AutoML minds compete.

 **Tournaments** 🏆
-Competitive events where validators execute miners' open-source training scripts on dedicated infrastructure.
+Competitive events where the validator executes miners' open-source training scripts on dedicated infrastructure.

 - **Duration**: 4-7 days per tournament
 - **Frequency**: New tournaments start 72 hours after the previous one ends